torgeiraamboe/torgeiraamboe.github.io/content/posts/2022/stable-infinity-categories/index.md

 $$\cdots\longrightarrow 0\longrightarrow 0\longrightarrow ker(f_0)\longrightarrow A_1\longrightarrow A_2\longrightarrow \cdots.$$

 We can then finally form the functor
-$$K:Ch(\Z)\longrightarrow Ch^+(\Z)\overset{\Gamma}\longrightarrow Ab_\Delta\longrightarrow Set_\Delta. $$
+$$K:Ch(\mathbb{Z})\longrightarrow Ch^+(\mathbb{Z})\overset{\Gamma}\longrightarrow Ab_\Delta\longrightarrow Set_\Delta. $$

-By using this functor we can turn any dg-category — that is, categories enriched in $Ch(\Z)$ — into a simplicially enriched category.
+By using this functor we can turn any dg-category — that is, categories enriched in $Ch(\mathbb{Z})$ — into a simplicially enriched category.
 Since we want to use the simplicial nerve construction, we need one more piece of information in order to be certain that we actually get a $\infty$-category.
 The fact we need is that the simplicial set $K(A_\bullet)$, for some chain complex $A_\bullet$, is a Kan complex, and not just an arbitrary simplicial set.
 We do in fact get that this holds, due to the underlying simplicial set of any simplicial group being a Kan complex.
 The Kan complexes that are simplicial groups even have nice algorithms to determine the lifts of inner and outer horns, so these are particularily nice Kan complexes.
 For an intuitive explanation of why the underlying simplicial set of a simplicial group is a Kan complex, we can consider the fact that a group can be viewed as a one-object groupoid.
 A simplicial group can in this light be thought of as a simplicial groupoid, which along with Kan complexes are models for $\infty$-groupoids.
 The fact that a simplicial group has an underlying Kan complex can then be thought of a a sort of change of model.
 This is not in any way precise, but serves (for me at least) as some motivation and insight into why the abovementioned fact is true.

 Anyway, we can now form the $\infty$-categorical analogue of $Ch(\mathcal{A})$, which we will denote by $K_\infty(\mathcal{A})$.
 To do this we first define the so-called dg-nerve of a dg-category.

-<span style="color:orange"> **Definition:** </span> Let $\mathcal{C}$ be a dg-category, i.e. a category enriched in $Ch(\Z)$.
+<span style="color:orange"> **Definition:** </span> Let $\mathcal{C}$ be a dg-category, i.e. a category enriched in $Ch(\mathbb{Z})$.
 We define its dg-nerve to be
 $$N^{dg}(\mathcal{C})=N^\Delta(\mathcal{C}_ \Delta)$$
 where $\mathcal{C}_\Delta$ is the Kan enriched category obtained from $\mathcal{C}$ via the functor $K$ constructed above.